 Emergency proxy votes

 In certain circumstances, where you have an emergency that means you can not vote in person, you can apply for an emergency proxy.
-This must be something that you was not aware of before the normal proxy vote deadline on 26 June.
+This must be something that you was not aware of before the normal proxy vote closing date for that election.

 You may be able to apply for an emergency proxy vote if: